-A-4.2.2 Public input
+C-4.2.2 Public input

-The intent of this requirement is to provide opportunities for stakeholders to meaningfully participate in the forest management planning process and to influence its outcomes; however, this does not mean that decision-making should rest with stakeholders.
-Rather, the requirement provides a mechanism for the forest manager to demonstrate that public input is taken seriously by being responsive to and respectful of this input.

-In the context of this requirement, it is noted that the extent of relevant stakeholder interests for publicly owned forested land will be significantly broader than will be the case on privately owned forested land.
+The intent of this requirement is to provide opportunities for stakeholders to meaningfully participate in the forest management planning process; however, this does not mean that decision-making should rest with stakeholders.
+Rather, the requirement provides a mechanism for the forest manager to demonstrate that community input is taken seriously by being responsive to and respectful of this input.
+The rights of the forest owner need also to be recognised and in the context of this requirement, it is noted that the extent of relevant stakeholder interests for publicly owned forested land will be significantly broader than will be the case on privately owned forested land.